sterrym/railsready/README.md

   * Ruby version 1.9.3 or 2.0.0 (installed to /usr/local/bin/ruby) or RVM
   * Imagemagick
   * libs needed to run Rails (sqlite, mysql, etc)
-  * Bundler, Passenger, and Rails gems
+  * Rails server choice of Unicorn, Thin or Passenger
+  * Nginx server
+  * Bundler
   * Git

 Please note: If you are running on a super slow connection your sudo session may timeout and you'll have to enter your password again.
 If you're running this on an EC2 or RS instance it shouldn't be problem.